neovim/neovim.github.io/_posts/2015-04-03-newsletter.md

 instead of the previous way of using [autocommands][job-autocmd] for responding to events.

-In addition to that, there are more job control functions in VimL including [`jobwait()`][job-wait] and [`jobclose()`][job-close].
+In addition to that, there are more job control functions in Vimscript including [`jobwait()`][job-wait] and [`jobclose()`][job-close].

 ### So Long `long_u`